-The next funding application deadline is 5pm, Tuesday 2 February 2021.
+The next funding application deadline will be announced soon.

 Make sure you include an Artist CV with your application and ensure that the six images attached with your application show your work at it’s best.
 We are interested in what inspires you.
 This fund can allow you to take risks; an opportunity to explore and create that is financially supported.
 This, in turn, could help develop you as an artist and the work you create.
 (Kathryn Spence, Shetland Arts)

 Applications are assessed by a panel comprising a Creative Scotland representative, Shetland Arts managers and local freelance artists.